 If u spend time in enjoyment, make your self ready for rejuvenation

-If u spend time in outing, explore that
+If u spend time in an outing, explore that

-If u spend time in cooking, have faith on your taste
+If u spend time in cooking, have faith in your taste

 If u spend time in reading/ studying, enjoy it like a source of entertainment

-If u spend time in playing, have spirit of being a healthy winner
+If u spend time in playing, have a spirit of being a healthy winner

 If u spend time in office, enjoy the feeling of learning something NEW at each moment may be a worth experience or a career learning